-The value of the restricted fixed asset fund at 31 August 2021 is £2,345,361 (2020: £2,382,460), which is represented by the fixed assets that are used exclusively for providing education and associated support services to the pupils of the Trust, and the balance of unspent capital grants to be used on future capital expenditure.
+The value of the restricted fixed asset fund at 31 August 2022 is £2,296,527 (2021: £2,345,361) which is represented by the fixed assets that are used exclusively for providing education and associated support services to the pupils of the Trust, and the balance of unspent capital grants to be used on future capital expenditure.
 These funds can only be realised by disposing of the associated tangible fixed assets.

-The pension reserve fund has a deficit balance at 31 August 2021 of £564,000, which represents the deficit in the LGPS at the balance sheet date.
-The effect of the LGPS deficit is that Academy Trust is required to make accelerated pension contributions over a number of years in order to fund the deficit.
-These accelerated pension contributions will be funded from the Trust's annual recurring income, which may significantly impact its ability to continue to deliver its educational outcomes with the available public funding it receives.
+The pension reserve fund has a £Nil balance at 31 August 2022, which represents the balance of the LGPS at the balance sheet date.
+The Academy Trust has continued to make accelerated pension contributions over a number of years in order to fund the previously calculated scheme deficit.
+These accelerated pension contributions continue to be funded from the Trust's annual recurring income, which may significantly impact its ability to continue to deliver its educational outcomes with the available public funding it receives.
 The Trustees have noted however that the Government has provided a guarantee that in the event of an Academy closure, any outstanding LGPS liabilities would be met by the Department for Education.